-Watch our video to find out what to do.
+Watch our short 15 minute video to find out what to do.

 Note that all information on macrogol doses refers to the paediatric preparations of macrogol, which can be obtained as regular repeat prescriptions from your GP.